 - What if I get through the presentation without even thinking about stuttering?

 Although each negative outcome is a possibility, all of these positive outcomes are possibilities as well.
 Some of them might be just as likely as the negative possibility to actually happen, or even more likely to happen.

 Regularly practicing this exercise is a great way to start broadening your perspective to include positive outcomes.
 At first, you may concede that there are one or two positive possibilities but that the negative scenario is the most likely outcome; however, with time and effort, you may be able to get to a place where you simply acknowledge the negative outcome as a possibility, but one that is on equal footing with the positive outcomes.

 3. Tackling Anxious Thoughts

 This worksheet is a useful way to follow your anxious thoughts to their source—irrational beliefs that you may not even consciously know you hold.
-Use this worksheet to identify some of your triggering thoughts and their underlying beliefs, and practice stopping them in their tracks.
+Use Tackling Anxious Thoughts to identify some of your triggering thoughts and their underlying beliefs, and practice stopping them in their tracks.

-The worksheet begins with space for the reader to describe a common situation that triggers their anxiety (e.g., giving a speech in front of a crowd, driving in rush hour traffic, facing an important deadline).
+The worksheet begins with space for the reader to describe a typical anxiety-triggering situation that they encounter (e.g., talking to one’s boss, meeting a large group of people).

-The worksheet explains that anxiety can distort our thinking by making us overestimate the likelihood of something going wrong and imagine the potential consequences as much worse than they really are.
-Sometimes just taking a moment to think about these two facts can help us manage our irrational thoughts.
+The worksheet explains that anxiety can bias our thinking by making us buy in too much to the chance of something bad happening.
+We can then envision the potential negative outcomes as much more severe than are in reality.
+Sometimes, just pausing a moment to consider these two things is enough to dispute our anxious thoughts.

 - Worst consequence